cardinalby/webext-buildtools-pack-extension-dir-action/README.md

 # Pack WebExtension directory to zip

 The action reads WebExtension's manifest file and packs directory to zip file.
-You can use it to upload as release artifact or to provide inputs for further build steps
+You can use it to upload as release artifact or to provide inputs for further build steps.

+If you are interested in the building the entire deployment workflow for WebExtension, you can read this [article](https://dev.to/cardinalby/webextension-deployment-and-publishing-using-github-actions-522o).

 Based on [DirReaderBuilder](https://www.npmjs.com/package/webext-buildtools-dir-reader-mw) package.